espocrm/documentation/docs/administration/bpm-gateways.md

 ![inclusive gateway](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/gateway-inclusive.png)

+!!! note

-Note: Diverging and converging gateways must be balanced.
+    Diverging and converging gateways must be balanced.

+!!! note

-Note: If one of parallel flows has been ended for some reason, then the diverging converging will never be processed.
+    If one of parallel flows has been ended for some reason, then the diverging converging will never be processed.
 The process will be blocked.
 Avoid a flowchart design that can bring about such a situation.

 ----